usmanwardag/dollar_bot/README.md

 ### Run Automatically at Startup

 To run the script automatically at startup / reboot, simply add the `.run_forever.sh` script to your `.bashrc` file, which executes whenever you reboot your system.
+<a href="https://stackoverflow.com/questions/49083789/how-to-add-new-line-in-bashrc-file-in-ubuntu">Click here for help adding to .bashrc files.</a>

 ## Testing